 One thing we all seem to share, in this hobby, is being able to sit and appreciate the wonders of the ocean from our homes.
-It is no surprise, then, to see that there are a whole lot of us who also take a lot of pride in taking great photos of their saltwater fish, coral frags and other invertebrates.
-Here is a collection of aquarium photography tips and some of the essential gear that will help you take great fish tank photos.
+It is no surprise, then, to see that there are a whole lot of us who also take a lot of pride in taking great photos of their saltwater fish, coral frags, and other invertebrates.
+Read on to learn how the pros take those best shots, and the gear you can get to help take great fish tank photos.

 Wayne Gretzky, one of the greatest hockey players of all time, is credited with the quote, “I skate to where the puck is going to be, not where it has been.”